How to Throw a Kid-Friendly Holiday Party

 Set Up a Play Room

 Instead of having little ones scattered throughout the home (and taking part in all types of shenanigans), create a designated play area.
 If your own kids have a play room, clean up and call it the Christmas kids’ zone.
 If you don’t already have a play room, consider converting the basement or one of your children’s bedrooms into a party station for the kids on your guest list.
 As you prepare the space, consider the ages of your party guests.
+Buy some cheap party supplies.
 If there are little ones under 3, be sure to clear the room of toys that present a choking hazard.
 If there are pre-teens on your guest list, grab a few board games to keep them busy and laughing all night long.

 Hire Some Extra Care